cjfujiwara/labjack/BigShim/README.md

 - performs 60 Feedforward
 - outputs the DAC0 [0,5V] to control the current in the Shim

+  LUA code in labjack is useful because it does not require an external computer to run it.
+This is important because this labjack is not just a monitoring tool, it performs actual feedback.
+And so it needs to be run outside of any other devices.
+See the [LUA scripting page](https://support.labjack.com/docs/25-0-lua-scripting-t-series-datasheet) for information on how to write LUA scripts.
+The main feature we desire however is that you
+  (1) upload the LUA script
+  (2) save it to memory
+  (3) have it automatically run on device restart

 ## Python Monitoring Code

 ## 60 Hz Feedforward